-Enterprise Resource Planning (ERP) The system that enables Gilead to generate and manage purchase orders, invoices and other key business documents key business documents.
+Enterprise Resource The system that enables Gilead to generate and manage purchase orders, invoices and other Planning (ERP) key business documents.
 Gilead Gilead Sciences Inc. and its Affiliates .
 Gilead Affiliate Any Gilead group company in any country, including those outside the EFPIA remit.
 Grant Funding given to independent organisations, such as HCOs , for particular projects.
-Healthcare Organisation (HCO) The definition given in the EFPIA Code is: "any legal person/entity (i) that is a healthcare, medical or scientific association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society (except for POs within the scope of article 21) whose business address, place of incorporation or primary place of operation is in Europe or (ii) through which one or more HCPs provide services.
-Healthcare Professional (HCP) The definition given in the EFPIA Code is: "any natural person that is a member of the medical, dental, pharmacy or nursing professions or any other person who, in the course of his/her professional activities, may prescribe, purchase, supply, recommend or administer a Medicinal Product and whose primary practice, principal professional address or place of incorporation is in Europe For the purpose of this Code, the definition of HCPs includes : (i) any official or employee of a government, agency or other organisation (whether in the public or private sector) that may prescribe, purchase, supply, recommend or administer Medicinal Products and; (ii) any employee of a Member Company whose primary occupation is that of a practising HCP, but excludes: (x) all other employees of a Member Company; and (y) a wholesaler or distributor of medicinal products."
+Healthcare Organisation (HCO) The definition given in the EFPIA Code is:"any legal person/entity(i)that is a healthcare, medical or scientific association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society (except for POs within the scope of article 21) whose business address, Healthcare Professional (HCP) The definition given in the EFPIA Code is: "any natural person that is a member of the medical, dental, pharmacy or nursing professions or any other person who, in the course of his/her professional activities, may prescribe, purchase, supply, recommend or administer a Medicinal Product and whose primary practice, principal professional address or place of incorporation is in Europe For the purpose of this Code, the definition of HCPs includes : (i) any official or employee of a government, agency or other organisation (whether in the public or private sector) that may prescribe, purchase, supply, recommend or administer Medicinal Products and; (ii) any employee of a Member Company whose primary occupation is that of a practising HCP, but excludes: (x) all other employees of a Member Company; and (y) a wholesaler or distributor of medicinal products."
 Indirect Spend Indirect spend means all Transfers of Value to a Reportable Recipient which are made by a Third Party Vendor on Gilead's behalf.
 Investigator Sponsored Research Research may be undertaken by individual HCPs and / or HCOs where they would like to investigate a particular aspect of a Gilead medicine.
 Gilead may choose to support this research by paying a Grant to the relevant HCO .
 Patient Organisation (PO) Patient organisations are not-for-profit organisations (including the umbrella organisations to which they belong), mainly composed of patients and/or caregivers, that represent and/or support the needs of patients and/or caregivers.
 Some Non-for-Profit Organisations (NGOs) that do not identify as 'Patient Organisations' may receive funding from Gilead to support specific projects which directly support the needs of patients within the scope of Gilead's therapeutic areas.
 Gilead considers that this funding qualifies as a reportable ToV and has therefore reported against the NGO under these circumstances.
 Different countries may be required to follow varying legal definitions as to what qualifies an organisation to be identified as a 'Patient Organisation', or whether it is considered an HCO.
 Please refer to the individual country methodological note for further clarification.